Snakyjoel/SnakeEngine/README.md

 ## Psych Engine API Support

 Snake Engine includes support for the **Psych Engine Lua API**.
 This is not a 1:1 implementation and some functions may behave differently or not be available.
-Refer to the existing mod scripts in `romfs/preload/scripts/` as a reference.

 ---